syncfusion-content/xamarin-docs/Xamarin/SfBackdropPage/Header-Configuration.md

 ### Custom icons

-You can customize the open icon and close icon in the navigation header by setting the OpenIcon and CloseIcon property in SfBackdropPage.
+You can customize the default icons in the navigation header by setting the OpenIcon and CloseIcon properties in SfBackdropPage.

 {% tabs %}